Hamish Duncan

 RVN VNCertSAN

 Cody joined the team in the Spring of 2022 and is our Lead Nurse at 387 Veterinary Centre & The West Midlands Cat Clinic.
 She qualified as a Registered Veterinary Nurse in 2017 and was subsequently promoted to Head Nurse status before moving to a busy veterinary hospital in Wolverhampton to hone her nursing skills.
 Main responsibilities included theatre work, radiography and in-patient nursing and Cody was one of only a few nurses qualified to administer rehabilitative laser therapy.
 In 2020, Cody was promoted to Senior Nurse at St George’s Bushbury practice in Wolverhampton, with great consulting opportunity and became the practice’s ‘nutrition champion’.
 She loves cats and has completed the International Society of Feline Medicine’s Cat Friendly Veterinary Professional Course to help cats feel calmer on visits to the vets.
-She has recently passed her Nurses Certificate in Small Animal Nutrition to implement learning around improving the nutritional status of clinical cases, as well as advising owners on maintaining nutritionally healthy pets.
+She has recently passed her Nurses Certificate in Small Animal Nutrition to implement learning around improving the nutritional status of clinical cases, as well as advising owners on maintaining nutritionally healthy pets, and in 2024, became a Hills Nutritional Ambassador for the practice.

 RVN